Care and Cleaning Instructions for Tackboard Wall Panels

 Remove stains as quickly as possible to eliminate any possible reaction between the staining agent and the wallcovering.
 Time is especially important for removing materials containing colors or solvents such as ball point ink, nail polish, lipstick, oil, shampoo tints, paint, lacquer or enamel and some foodstuffs.

-Precautions: Carefully scrape off excess soiling materials such as chewing gum, asphalt, crayon, paint, nail polish or tar prior to other cleaning attempts.
+Precautions: Carefully scrape off excess soiling materials prior to other cleaning attempts.
+This can include chewing gum, asphalt, crayon, paint, nail polish, tar, etc.

 It is desirable to start cleaning with mild ingredients such as soap-detergent and water.
 If necessary, use stronger cleaners such as liquid household cleaners (with or without ammonia), rubbing alcohol, and solutions up to 3% of hydrogen peroxide, turpentine, gasoline or kerosene.
 High strength detergents, chlorine bleaches, abrasive household cleaners, rubbing alcohol, hydrogen peroxide, turpentine, gasoline and kerosene should first be tried on some inconspicuous portion of tackboard to make sure that there will not be any adverse effect on print (if any), color or gloss.

 Gasoline, kerosene, and turpentine are explosive and should be handled carefully.
 NEVER MIX CLEANING AGENTS TOGETHER.
 VIOLENT REACTIONS MAY OCCUR WHICH COULD RESULT IN SERIOUS INJURY OBSERVE ALL LABEL PRECAUTIONS WHEN USING THESE AND ANY CLEANING AGENTS.

 Repeated use of stronger cleaners will extract plasticizer from vinyl wallcovering and it will lose it’s suppleness.

-- Nail polish, shellac, lacquer: Remove immediately with dry cloth and be careful not to spread the stain.
+- Nail polish, shellac, lacquer: Remove immediately with dry cloth.
+Be careful not to spread the stain.
 Go over quickly with rubbing alcohol and then rinse with clear water.

 - Paint, shoe polish, rubber heel marks, car grease, tar, asphalt: Wipe off as much as possible, then clean with kerosene or turpentine.
 Rinse thoroughly with clear water.